jalquisola/iata/README.md

 3. Activate the virtual environment, run: `source env/bin/activate`
 4. Install required python packages by running `pip install -r requirements.txt`
-5. Open Jupyter notebook by running on your terminal: `jupyter notebook`
+5. Open Jupyter notebook by running on your terminal: `jupyter notebook` In case there are errors related to web settings when running the notebook, try running `jupyter notebook --no-browser`